Course Catalog

 5 units

 During the second quarter of this first-year sequence, students learn to tell a story in the past, to make plans about their future, and to express commands and requests.
 The sequence starts once a year in the fall quarter.
-(Formerly Instruction in the Italian Language.)
-Prerequisite(s): course 1 or placement by examination.
+Prerequisite(s): ITAL 1 or placement by assessment.

 ITAL 3